 However, the US Farm Bill is much broader, and is regarded as "drastically" transforming hemp policy in the US.
 It allows hemp cultivation broadly, not just pilot programmes.
 It explicitly allows the transfer of hemp-derived products across state lines for commercial or other purposes.
-In addition, it controls the sale, transport Schedule 1 status under or possession of hempderived products, so long as those items are produced in a manner consistent with the law.
+In addition, it controls the sale, transport or possession of hempderived products, so long as those items are produced in a manner consistent with the law.